repat/blog-subscriptions/README.md

-Owncloud News Subscriptions
+Blog subscriptions
 ======

-This is a backup of my news subscriptions in owncloud as .opml.
+This is a backup of my blog and news subscriptions as .opml.

 ## Contact
 * http://repat.de